Pennsylvania State University: Student media

-CommRadio is operated by the Penn State College of Communications.
-It was founded in the spring of 2003 as an internet-based audio laboratory and co-curricular training environment for aspiring student broadcasters.
-It airs both sports coverage and news.
-Other programming includes student talk shows, political coverage, AP syndicated news, and soft rock music.
-In recent years, ComRadio broadcasters have won numerous state awards for their on-air work.

-La Vie (the Life), the university's annual student yearbook, has been in production documenting student life continuously since 1890.
+La Vie (the Life), the university's annual student yearbook, has been published continuously since 1890.
 La Vie 1987, edited by David Beagin, won a College Gold Crown for Yearbooks award from the Columbia Scholastic Press Association.

 Kalliope is an undergraduate literary journal produced by students and sponsored by the university's English Department.
 It is published in the spring.
 Kalliope includes works of fiction, nonfiction, poetry, and visual art.
 In addition, Klio, an online publication, provides students with literary pieces in the fall semester.

 Valley is Penn State's student-run life and style magazine.
 It was founded in 2007.

-The student-run humor magazine is Phroth, which publishes two to four issues each year.
-Its roots date back to 1909 when it was called Froth.
-Several Froth writers and editors have gone on to win fame: Julius J. Epstein wrote the screenplay for the film Casablanca (1942) and won three Academy Awards; Jimmy Dugan wrote for the Saturday Evening Post, National Geographic, and The New York Times; and Ronald Bonn was a producer with NBC Nightly News and CBS Evening News.
+The student-run humor magazine, founded in 1909 as Froth, is Phroth, which publishes two to four issues each year.
+Notable Penn State alumni who worked at the magazine include Julius J. Epstein, who wrote the screenplay for Casablanca in 1942 and won three Academy Awards.

-In addition, Penn State's newspaper readership program provides free copies of USA Today, The New York Times, as well as local and regional newspapers depending on the campus location (for example, the Centre Daily Times in University Park).
+Penn State's newspaper readership program provides free copies of USA Today, The New York Times, and local and regional newspapers depending on the campus location.
 This program, initiated by then-President Graham Spanier in 1997, has since been instituted on several other universities across the country.